sidhya3112/Landing-Page-Design1/README.md

  ## *Future Goals:*
- * To make the page fully-responsive.
+ * Currently, works perfect for window-size: 1440px.
+But will make the page fully-responsive in future.